katzgrau/chip/README.md

 ## The basics

-`divvy` starts up and tries to log a file (like a log file) or read from standard input.
+`divvy` starts up and tries to open a log file.
+If one isn't specified, it reads from standard input.
-It goes through each line looking for patterns that you specified as arguments.
-When it finds a match, it does whatever you told divvy to do with that match.
+It goes through each line looking for patterns that _you_ have specified as arguments.
+When it finds a match, divvy does whatever you told it to do with that match.

 Maybe you'd want to: